<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 tax-changes-inflation-pge-guide

-The personal exemption for tax year 2024 remains at zero, as it was for 2023.
-This elimination of the personal exemption was a provision in the Tax Cuts and Jobs Act.
+• The personal exemption for 2025 remains at zero, as this exemption was eliminated under the Tax Cuts and Jobs Act.

-Remote workers employed by a corporate company might face double taxation on state taxes.
-Due to the pandemic, many employees moved back home which could have been outside of the state where they were employed.
-Last year, some states had temporary relief provisions to avoid double taxation of income, but many of those provisions have expired.
+Note that remote workers employed by PG&E might face double taxation on state taxes.
+In recent years, the trend towards remote and mobile work has seen many employees moving outside of the state in which they're employed.
+While some states had temporary relief provisions to avoid double taxation of income, many of those provisions have now expired.
 There are only six states that currently have a ‘special convenience of employer’ rule: Connecticut, Delaware, Nebraska, New Jersey, New York, and Pennsylvania.
-If you work remotely for a corporate company, and if you don't currently reside in those states, consult with your tax advisor if there are other ways to mitigate the double taxation.
+If you work remotely for PG&E and don't currently reside in those states, consult with your tax advisor to determine how to mitigate the potential for double taxation.

-• As a parent or guardian, you are eligible for the Child Tax Credit if your adjusted gross income is less than $200,000 when filing individually or less than $400,000 if you're filing a joint return with a spouse.
+• As a parent or guardian, you are eligible for the Child Tax Credit if your adjusted gross income is less than $200,000 when filing individually or less than $400,000 if married filing jointly.

 Schedule An Appointment with a Retirement Group Advisor